mycargus/rspec-capybara-docker-grid/README.md

 open vnc://localhost:5901
 ```

-Next execute the tests against the browser nodes:
+Next execute the tests against the browser nodes and watch them run in the VNC
+window(s):

 ```bash
 bin/test